EdwinBontenbal/InterGasGateway/README.md

 - Output of retrieved data should be pushed to the serial port
 - Output of retrieved data should be pushed to a mqtt listner (domotica software independent)
 - Scheduled retrievel of data should be possible
-- Reading the serial port should be
+- Reading the serial port should be fail save

 # Used tools
 - Visual Studio code + platrformIO